Karen Tei Yamashita

 “Smart, funny and entrancing.” —NPR

 Karen Tei Yamashita was born in Oakland, California; her parents were both survivors of incarceration at the Topaz internment camp during World War II.
-Yamashita is the author of nine books traversing short story, memoir, and novel – all published by Coffee House Press – including: Through the Arc of the Rain Forest, Brazil-Maru, Tropic of Orange, Circle K Cycles, Anime Wong, and I Hotel, which was a finalist for the National Book Award, the American Book Award, the Asian/Pacific American Librarians Association Award, and the Association for Asian American Studies Book Award.
-Her most recent publication, Sansei and Sensibility (2020), is a collection of buoyant and inventive stories where Yamashita transfers classic tales across boundaries and questions what an inheritance – familial, cultural, emotional, artistic – really means.
+Yamashita is the author of nine books traversing short story, memoir, and novel – all published by Coffee House Press – including: Through the Arc of the Rain Forest; Brazil-Maru; Tropic of Orange; Circle K Cycles; Anime Wong; I Hotel, which was a finalist for the National Book Award, the American Book Award, the Asian/Pacific American Librarians Association Award, and the Association for Asian American Studies Book Award; Letters to Memory; Sansei and Sensibility; and, most recently, Dark Soil (2024), a collection featuring eight authors’ works of personal nonfiction joined with ten stories by Yamashita that illuminate the hidden histories of places large and small in Santa Cruz, CA, creating a geography of this California coastal city unseen in textbooks.

 In 2021, Yamashita was awarded a Lifetime Achievement Award for Distinguished Contribution to American Letters from the National Book Foundation.
 In the judges citation, David Steinberger, Chair of the Board of Directors, observed, “In her various roles as a public intellectual—author, lecturer, teacher, mentor—Yamashita models a deep desire to understand and to embrace life as she finds it.
 Her body of work has been credited with transforming the approach toward Asian American literary and cultural studies from one that is U.S.-centric to one that is hemispheric and transnational.
 In prose brimming with electric narrative energy, she employs humor, politics, sardonic wit, and lush polyvocality to invite readers into her nuanced but accessible literary worlds; her writing evinces a breathtaking capacity to transform conventions in genre, voice, intertextuality, and characterization.”